Meet Naomi: Therapist

 The Art of Therapy: Tailoring Treatment to the Individual.

-I offer a holistic, evidence-based approach tailored to each client's unique needs—there is no one-size-fits-all treatment plan .
-My extensive experience in public-facing roles, from the Arts community to hospital settings, allows me to nurture, build trust, and hold space for others.
+I offer a holistic, evidence-based approach tailored to each client's unique needs.
+Together we nurture and build trust and safety.
 I value collaboration and support clients in exploring their strengths and personal growth as they heal.

 QUALIFICATIONS